sanorthey/pemmss/README.md

 - A log file containing information useful for benchmarking and debugging.

 ### Developed and Tested Using:
-python 3.11.1
+python 3.12.1

-matplotlib 3.7.2
+matplotlib 3.8.2

-imageio 2.31.1
+imageio 2.33.1

-numpy 1.25.1
+numpy 1.26.2

-pandas 2.0.3
+pandas 2.1.4

 ### License:
 This model is licensed under a BSD 3-Clause License.
 See LICENSE.md for further information.

 ### Attribution and Citation:
 We request that any reference to this model in publications or presentations cite this GitHub repository and the journal article describing the model design and rationale.
-See CITATION.cff for specific details.
+See CITATION.cff or below for specific details:
+Northey, S.A., Klose, S., Pauliuk, S., Yellishetty, M., Giurco, D. (2023).
+Primary Exploration, Mining and Metal Supply Scenario (PEMMSS) model: Towards a stochastic understanding of the mineral discovery, mine development and co-product recovery requirements to meet demand in a low-carbon future.
+Resources, Conservation & Recycling Advances 17: 200137. https://doi.org/10.1016/j.rcradv.2023.200137